 Sautéed Swiss chard is an easy and nutritious side dish you can work in any time of day.
-We picked up a fresh bunch from Trogg’s Hollow CSA and Market Farm at Friday’s Rockford City Market and enjoyed this Easy Swiss Chard recipe with farm fresh eggs for breakfast the following morning.
+We picked up a fresh bunch from a local farmers market and enjoyed some quick and Easy Swiss Chard with Vegan Chickpea Flour Scrambled Eggs (or farm fresh eggs for our omnivore friends) for breakfast.
 Check out all our culinary adventures in our Eat Local Series.Print

 - 1 large garlic clove, minced